hmrc/mdtp-dog-team-apprentice/projects/Vizceral.md

 Now, work on pulling the data from an S3 bucket, processing it, then demo the results.

+*It may be necessary to work with the telemetry team to make sure that nginx logs are output to an S3 bucket before progressing with this.*

 ### 6. Approaching real time
 Update the vizceral demo so it polls for updated data file every one minute.
 We should now have a visualisation which is in step with real-life data.